 There were so many stalls with cakes and pastries and also jams and marmalades.
 They really were everywhere and must have been the most represented food genres at the festival.
 However, more fermented products such as sauerkraut and kimchi would have been great, as well as some good sugar free pickles (of course we may have missed them!).

 We did not eat at the festival apart from snacking on some Trealy Farm goodies.
-Richard bought some very nice nuts although these were quite sweet as well as spicy.
+We bought some very nice nuts although these were quite sweet as well as spicy.
 We found it hard to locate protein meals that were not burgers or sausages, that did not use gluten or that were not wrapped in buns or served on bread.
 Some of the fish stalls looked good (although with lots of ‘extras’ that we would not eat) but the queues were horrendous by the time we got there.
 We will definitely try them next year though (I really liked the look of the Welshman’s Caviar from the Pembrokeshire Seafood Company).
 Overall, not really any suitable hot meals for us which was a bit of a disappointment.
-A stall selling Paleo/Primal-friendly meals using only meat, fish, eggs, vegetables, good fats, nuts and spices would be fantastic (if we missed them let me know!).
+A stall selling Paleo/Primal-friendly meals using only meat, fish, eggs, vegetables, good fats, nuts and spices would be fantastic.

 Be sure to visit the Rude Health ranting sessions if you visit next year.
 As I mentioned we did not plan our day but thanks to a tip-off from Simon at Big Horn Biltong we were able to catch a few.